All Projects | Save Our Seabirds: George Rocks

 Save Our Seabirds: George Rocks

-The Pennicott Foundation and Friends of Fisher Island (Wildcare Inc) are undertaking a project to eradicate black rats from George Rocks and upgrade the 70 year old Fisher Island research station, established to study and protect seabirds.
+This project also included an upgrade the 70 year old Fisher Island research station, established to study and protect seabirds.

 In 1947, Dominic Serventy, one of Australia’s leaders in ornithology began a 30 year study of the short-tailed shearwater on Fisher Island in Franklin Sound, just off the south of Flinders Island, Bass Strait.
 To support an extended study into the population dynamics and breeding of this long-lived seabird, a hut was built in 1948.
 Responsibility for the project changed hands in 1978, with Dr. Irenej Skira continuing to follow the lives of each one of the island’s shearwaters, through banding every chick before it fledged.
 The Fisher Island short tailed shearwater project is now the longest-running continuous bird banding study in the world, and continues today under the charge of the Tasmanian government with help from the Institute of Marine and Antarctic Studies, University of Tasmania.